gregorio-project/hyphen-la/patterns/generation/README.md

 ### `divisio.lua`

 This script hyphenates the words in the input list according to the basic hyphenation rules for classical Latin.
-It is intended to prepare a `patgen` input.
+It is intended to help to prepare a *patgen* input.

 #### Usage:
 	lua5.3 divisio.lua [options] [< inputfile] [> outputfile]